KAYAK HUNTING IN ILLORSUIT

 Too soon it was time to leave.
 Here’s me with Jacob as we all say goodbye on the jetty.
 My being Bent’s “cousin” must’ve worked as I was told Jacob said to me “thank you for behaving so well to us.”

-My kayak being paddled out to the Pinasse by one of the village boys.
-The other boat is the Police boat that I was told was there to pick up dog food for Upernavik (the next district north).
+My kayak being paddled out to the “Pinasse” by one of the village boys.
+The other is the Police boat.

 Some of the men and boys had disappeared from the farewell scene at the jetty.
 But then we saw them on the two hills on opposite sides of the harbor ready to give us what had become the traditional farewell salute of gunfire.
 Someone dipped the village flag and one of the crewmen dipped the boat’s “jack flag” and to much waving we pulled out of the harbor and around the corner.
 Hr.
-Nielsen was waiting and he dipped the flag at his house and that wonderful, invaluable week at Ikerasak was over.
+Nielsen was waiting and he dipped the flag at his house and Bent’s continuing research visit was over and, for me, so was a wonderful, invaluable week at Ikerasak.

 And a final look back at the Uummannatsiaq mountain as we approach Uummannaq.